woa-vayu/POCOX3Pro-Guides/InstallWindows-en/Partitioning.md

 fastboot reboot recovery
 ```

-You will now boot to SHRP/TWRP.
+You will now boot to recovery.
 Keep the phone plugged to your PC and continue along.

 - Now, let's open a shell onto the device, by running the following command